icyh2o/ShadowSpeedrun.github.io/docs/Levels/Westopolis.md

 Platforming for the second checkpoint area is different.

-Extra Black Warrior at the bus after checkpoint 3
+Extra Black Warrior at the bus after checkpoint 3.

-No ring dash downhill to the first shadow box
+No ring dash downhill to the first shadow box.

 Section after 4th checkpoint is different.
 Behind the bus that is not normally is there is a second shadow box that is also not normally there.